Rising Cahors – Return of the True Malbec

 Les Agudes

 This honeyed floral white wine is sultry and original.
-The blend may seem quirky, but unfurls superbly on the palate.
+The blend may seem quirky but unfurls superbly on the palate.
 The Chardonnay and Chenin give it structure and gravity, the Sémillion Blanc honeysuckle and orange aromas, while the acidity from limestone gives it verve and bounce on the tongue.
 The organic and biodynamic vines grown in clay and chalk and fruit matured in both vats and barrels make the wine fresh and sharp.
 Relish the smooth, pleasant bitterness as it finishes.

-Pair this mineral dry white with dishes like Jambon vigneron, stuffed veal rolls, and Lobster Parisienne, or meats such as turkey and chicken.
+Pair this mineral dry white with dishes like Jambon vigneron, stuffed veal rolls, Lobster Parisienne, or meats such as turkey and chicken.

 À Table

 This unapologetically crisp rosé is made with de-stemmed Tannat clusters direct-pressed and saignéed to concentrate flavor and instill a dark pink color.
 Notes of black fruits, wild strawberries, and some flora are found.
-Spontaneous native-yeast fermentation and skin-on maceration are combined with vat and barrel aging to produce a masterfully buoyant, fruity and round wine.
+Spontaneous native-yeast fermentation and skin-on maceration are combined with vat and barrel aging to produce a masterfully buoyant, fruity, and round wine.

 Tu Vin Plus Aux Soirees